-For general information on service dogs and how to get one, click here.
+For general information on assistance/service dogs, click here.

 FAQ about Laïka & I